robroc/federal-candidates-bot-retweets/README.md

-# How Canadian federal candidadtes retweeted in the 2019 election
+# How Canadian federal candidates retweeted in the 2019 election

 An analysis of how federal candidates in the 2019 Canadian general election retweeted, and how much they retweeted bots.